|

 Dr. Hernandez on Tour: Growing Papaya Trees

-Dr. Hernandez is hitting the road for the launch of her highly anticipated new book, Growing Papaya Trees—the powerful follow-up to her LA Times best-seller Fresh Banana Leaves.
-Join her on tour as she shares insights from her latest work, continuing her vital conversations on Indigenous knowledge, climate justice, and decolonial environmentalism.
+Dr. Hernandez hits the road with her powerful new book, Growing Papaya Trees—the highly anticipated follow-up to her LA Times best-seller Fresh Banana Leaves.
+Join her on tour as she deepens the conversation on Indigenous knowledge, climate justice, and decolonial environmentalism, offering a bold vision for our planet’s future.

 To book Dr. Hernandez for an event, reading, or appearance, please contact us. |